mckennapsean/dissertation/content/03-framework.md

 design methods of interest to visualization designers to employ in their own projects.

-![
-  We present the framework's breakdown of a _design activity_ --- motivation, artifacts, and methods --- where methods can be generative or evaluative.
-](figures/daf/design-activity.pdf){#fig:activity width="100%"}

-![
-  Design methods for visualization design are typically generative (divergent) or evaluative (convergent) in nature as artifacts get created and justified.
-  Design decisions play a critical role in this process to select and winnow different visualization artifacts.
-](figures/daf/design-methods.pdf){#fig:genoreval width="100%"}

 <!-- CONCERN: \ja{more on nine-stage framework} miriah: what do you think? -->